gvwilson/sdxpy/src/binary/index.md

     meaning "start of a character with one continuation byte and the 5 payload bits 11011".
 -   We encode the low 6 bits as 10111101,
-    meaning "a continuation byte with 6 payload bits 111101".
+    meaning "a [%g continuation_byte "continuation byte" %] with 6 payload bits 111101".

 ## And Now, Persistence {: #binary-binary}